oslabs-beta/indiK8or/README.md

          $ ./get_helm.sh
      ```
      NOTE: Refer to this link for more details: https://kubernetes.io/docs/tasks/tools/
+      <br><br>

-9. Copy the code snippet below into your terminal and run it
+9. Run below code snippet in your terminal:
    ```
     helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
     helm repo add stable https://kubernetes-charts.storage.googleapis.com/
     helm repo update
    ```

-10. Install Prometheus by running below command
+10. Install Prometheus by running below command: <br>
    ` helm install prometheus prometheus-community/kube-prometheus-stack `

-11. Configure a yaml file for grafana by running below command, and replace 'yourFile' with the name you want for your yaml file
+11. Configure a yaml file for grafana by running below command, and replace 'yourFile' with the name you want for your yaml file. <br>
    ` kubectl get configmap prometheus-grafana -o yaml > yourFile.yaml `

 12. Once you generated this yaml file, open it and paste the code below into your yaml file inside of grafana.ini